ZaiusInc/opal-tool-sample-app/README.md

 # Build your Opal tool

-Opal tools are implement in OCP as [functions](https://docs.developers.optimizely.com/optimizely-connect-platform/docs/functions-ocp2).
+Opal tools are implemented in OCP as [functions](https://docs.developers.optimizely.com/optimizely-connect-platform/docs/functions-ocp2).

-Each function is a tool registry - a set of logically related tools that can be registered in Opal.
-An OCP app can contain one or more Opal tool registries.
+With the `@optimizely-opal/opal-tool-ocp-sdk`, tools are registered using `@tool` decorators, which can be used in:
+- **ToolFunction classes** - Recommended approach with built-in `/discovery` and `/ready` endpoints, request handling, and lifecycle management
+- **Standalone classes** - Regular TypeScript classes that use `@tool` decorators without extending ToolFunction

+> [!NOTE]
+> The SDK currently supports **one OCP function per app**.
+However, you can register multiple tools within that function using multiple `@tool` decorators.

+## About the Opal Tool SDK

+This sample app uses the `@optimizely-opal/opal-tool-ocp-sdk`, which streamlines Opal tool development with:

+- **Decorator-based tool registration** - Use `@tool` and `@interaction` decorators instead of manual discovery payloads
+- **Automatic parameter validation** - SDK validates all parameters and returns RFC 9457 compliant error responses
+- **Type-safe development** - Full TypeScript support with comprehensive type definitions
+- **Automatic request routing** - No need to manually check paths and route requests
+- **Built-in endpoints** - `/discovery` and `/ready` endpoints automatically generated
+- **Authentication support** - Built-in OptiID authentication integration

+The SDK significantly reduces boilerplate code and makes tool development faster and more maintainable.

 ## Setting up a tool registry

 This section describes how a tool registry is set up.

-> [!NOTE]
-> The sample app contains one tool registry, so if you you are not planning to build mulitple registries in your app, you can skip this section.

 A tool/function is declared in `app.yml` file:
 ```yml
 functions:
   opal_tool: